dshack/pagerduty_tools/README.md

 # alerts-by-day.rb #

-This script is currently being revised and doesn't work with the rest of the package yet.
+This script is being revised and doesn't work with the rest of the package yet.

 # License #